swatid26/swatid26.github.io/project_3.md

 ### 2. How much sales was gathered by each size category pizza in the year 2015?

 The master table created has information about sizes and maximum prices for each size of pizza.
-I filtered the data to show the sizes,prices and quantities ordered, Then Total sales gathered was calculated by creating a formula in Alteryx, multiplying quantities by prices.
-The data is then sorted in descending order of sales revenue.
+I filtered the data to show the sizes, category, prices and quantities ordered, Then Total sales gathered was calculated by creating a formula in Alteryx, multiplying quantities by prices.
+The data is then sorted in ascending order of sales revenue.

 <img src="images/Screenshot 2023-02-01 150410.png"/>
 <img src="images/Screenshot 2023-02-01 150440.png"/>